AlfonsoGhislieri/CV/README.md

 #### Makers Academy (2021-2022)
 _16-week highly selective coding bootcamp, learning best practices and agile methodologies_
 - JavaScript, Ruby, Rails, Sinatra, RSpec, Jest.
+- Followed OOP, TDD and S.O.L.I.D principles, to write clear, modular and well-tested code.
 - Emphasis on self-learning.
-- Following OOP, TDD and S.O.L.I.D principles, to write clear, modular and well-tested code.
-- Implementing Agile methodologies to work effectively in a team.
-Pair programming, XP values, daily standups and retros, sprint planning.
+Organized my own learning and set personal goals, used my Blog to reflect.
+- Took a leadership position in implementing Agile methodologies when working on group engineering projects.
+Used daily standups, retros and sprint planning to manage progress and deliver on time.
-- Collaborating on projects using GitHub for version control and using CI/CD to reduce integration risks.
+- Collaborated on projects using GitHub for version control and used continuous integration / continuous deployment to reduce integration risks.
-- Understanding project requirements, creating user stories, defining features for an MVP and breaking features into smaller tasks to easily accomplish them.
+- Learnt to understand project requirements, creating user stories, defining features for an MVP and breaking features into smaller tasks to easily accomplish them.

 #### University of Harvard CS50x (2021)